 - 20 In September 2017 the four Southland Councils released the statement of proposal relating to the formation of the SRDA as a council controlled organisation (CCO), to lead regional development activity. - 21 There were some 105 submissions received which were considered by a Joint Committee consisting of two Councillors appointed from each of the four Southland Councils. - The Joint Committee has now completed its deliberations and is recommending that the Councils proceed with the formation of the new Agency as a CCO.
-There is a separate order paper item on the 27 March Council agenda dealing with this issue. - The Joint Committee has also made a number of other suggestions about the shareholding, constitution, transitional arrangements and operating framework for the SRDA.
+There was a separate order paper item on the 20 April Council agenda dealing with this issue, in which recommendations in that report were approved by Council. - 23 The Joint Committee has also made a number of other suggestions about the shareholding, constitution, transitional arrangements and operating framework for the SRDA.
 These are reflected in a series of propositions which will need to be considered further as work proceeds with establishment of the new Agency.